 Loud – because very unusual – was also the relationship between Marcus Antony and his peer, Scribonia Kourion.
 The lovers were not separated by the age difference, and they indulged in sex so passionately that Scriboni’s father placed his son under house arrest.
 It was to no avail, Marcus Antony broke in, because through the roof, only to satisfy the need to meet his lover.

 Not only Marcus Antony was famous for male lovers.
 Emperor Vitellius always prepared an exclusive menu for his young lovers, aimed at stimulating the imagination and potency: wild boar liver, pheasant brain, flamingo tongues and dandelion moray.
 Known for his extremely audacious – not only sexual – practitioners of Caligula his first official lover Lepidus married his sister (with whom he also remained in an active relationship erotic).
-However, Lepidus joined a group of conspirators who planned to deprive the emperor of power, for which he sentenced him to beheaded.
+However, Lepidus joined a group of conspirators who planned to deprive the emperor of power, for which he sentenced him to be beheaded.
 He then anointed Valenius Catullus as his official lover, who – whether out of his innate bragging rights or to lick his ruler – bragged all over the city that he was insanely sore after making love with Caligula.
-However, Caligula, with the consistency characteristic of the mentally ill, although he himself is strongly bisexual, ordered all homosexuals to be sent to hard labour in Sardinia one day.
+However, Caligula, with the consistent characteristic of the mentally ill, although he himself is strongly bisexual, ordered all homosexuals to be sent to hard labour in Sardinia one day.

 A man or boy who had a passive role in sex was defined in various ways: cinaedus (derogatory term for a deviant), pathicus (“dumbass”), exoletus, concubinus (“male concubin”), spintria, puer (“boy”), pullus (“chick”), pusio, delicatus (especially the phrase puer delicatus, meaning “filigree boy” was used), mollis (“soft”), tener (“gentle”), debilis (“weak” or “disabled”), effeminatus, discinctus (“scantily clad”), morbosus (“sick”).